 At the Kaiser Law Group, during your initial consultation, we will sit down together and discuss you and your family’s needs, values and concerns.
 Then, we will work together with you and your other advisors to craft a personalized, comprehensive and working estate plan that is flexible enough to meet your family’s unique needs and strong enough to protect against unforeseen circumstances.

 We understand that some individuals believe that they need to simply “buy a trust” or “get a will done.”
 In fact, many of our clients began this process with this misconception.
 However, we believe strongly in an individualized approach to Estate Planning that requires a relationship between the client and the estate planning firm over time.
 We honestly feel that it is the only true way of planning for life’s future uncertainties.
 After sitting down with us and discussing these issues at length, our clients come to share this belief.

 Planning one’s estate is one of the most important tasks that a person will face in their lifetime.

-The peace of mind that comes from knowing that the assets they have spent a lifetime acquiring are safely transferred into the hands of their family members and loved ones can not be over-stated.
+The peace of mind that comes from knowing that the assets they have spent a lifetime acquiring are safely transferred, without conflict, into the hands of their family members and loved ones can not be over-stated.